rl-institut/super-repo/CONTRIBUTING.md

 Follow the GitHub guide [deleting a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch).

 ### 5. Close the issue
-Document the result in a few sentences and close the issue.
+Document the result in a few sentences and close the issue. <br>
 Check that all steps have been documented:

 - Issue title describes the problem you solved?